ForestEckhardt/Resume/README.md

-# Hey there
+# Resume

-You have reached the repo where I store my most recent Resume.
-If you would like to check that out try the resume.pdf file in the repo thanks!
+You have reached the repository where I store my most recent Resume.
+If you would like to check that out try the [resume.pdf](https://github.com/ForestEckhardt/Resume/blob/master/resume.pdf) file in the repository thanks!